-Insert time is a significant Google standing factor, and it’s become imperative to online success as more consumers move toward utilizing the web on cellular devices.
+Load time is a significant Google standing factor, and it’s become imperative to online success as more consumers move toward utilizing the web on cellular devices especially.

-The present day Internet user can be involved with websites that insert in the blink of an eye and – moreover – use negligible data.
+The present-day Internet user can be used to the notion of websites that display in the blink of an eye and moreover use negligible data.

-So how is it possible to lessen your site’s launching time?
+So how is it possible to lessen your site’s loading time?

 - Optimize image sizes

 - Remove auto-play videos / audio